mheap/github-action-required-labels/README.md

     labels: "community-reviewed, team-reviewed, codeowner-reviewed"
 ```

+### Preventing comment collisions

+This action uses a combination of the workflow name/path, job ID, and step ID to add an invisible "match token" to the beginning of any comments it creates.
+That way, it can later know which comments it owns when modifying them, while supporting multiple "instances" of this action to be run at the same time within a repo.

+However, note that if any of those three identifiers change, any "in flight" comments on open PRs may be orphaned (since the final match token will have changed between runs).
+If you rename any of those identifiers, you will have to delete any orphaned comments manually.

 ### Controlling failure

 You can set `exit_type` to success then inspect `outputs.status` to see if the action passed or failed.
 This is useful when you want to perform additional actions if a label is not present, but not fail the entire build.